2026 Residential Construction Pricing Trends

 The Bottom Line

-The construction environment heading into late 2025 is stable and predictable.
+The construction pricing environment heading into 2026 is stable and predictable.
 Material and labor costs are still increasing, but at a manageable pace.
-Even with the delayed September data, the overall picture remains clear: this is a steady market to plan a home build or renovation.
-Early budgeting and solid planning continue to go a long way in keeping projects on track as we move into 2026.
+Even with the delayed data releases and new tariff measures, the overall picture remains clear: this is a steady cost environment in which to plan a home build or renovation.
+Early budgeting and solid planning continue to go a long way in keeping projects on track as we move further into 2026.